 Real Companhia Velha

 Founded in 1756, Real Companhia Velha has maintained its activity uninterrupted.
-Today, his name appears on the best Port wines in the world.
-However, you can learn more about its centuries-old history on a visit to its Port Wine Cellars .
+Today, its name appears among the best Ports in the world.
+However, you can learn more about its centuries-old history on a visit to its Port Wine Cellars.

-Or you could discover the “Museum of the 1st Demarcation” in Rua de Serpa Pinto.
-There, in that area, you can always take the opportunity to try Enoteca 17.5, a large space where you can eat and enjoy a good glass of wine, with a view overview.
+Alternatively, you could discover the “Museum of the 1st Demarcation” in Rua de Serpa Pinto.
+There, in the area, you can always take the opportunity to try Enoteca 17.5, a large space where you can eat and enjoy a good glass of wine with a panoramic view.

-It all started in 1790, when George Sandeman, a young Scotsman, convinced his father to invest in setting up a Port and Jerez (Spain) wine business.
+It all began in 1790, when George Sandeman , a young Scotsman, convinced his father to invest in setting up a Port and Jerez (Spain) wine business.

 It was worth the effort, because along with its longevity, it is also one of the most internationally recognized brands.
 Besides, who hasn’t noticed the figure of the man in the cape and black sombrero?

-That’s why, when you visit the Sandeman Cellar Museum, you’ll certainly come across this figure, ready to explain the history of his wines.
+That’s why, as you walk around the Sandeman Cellar Museum, you’ll certainly come across this figure, ready to explain the history of his wines.
 But the best part is at the end, tasting this nectar of the gods!

 Graham’s Port Wine Cellars

-Graham’s Cellars are ideal for those who don’t like crowds, but they don’t deserve any less attention.
+Graham’s Cellars are ideal for those who don’t like crowds, but that doesn’t mean they deserve any less attention.

 Built in 1890 on a hill in Vila Nova de Gaia, this place has a breathtaking view over the Douro, the center of Porto and the emblematic D. Luíz I Bridge.

-Here, as well as the beautiful scenery, there are also more than 15,000 oak barrels, some of which are more than a century old.
+As well as the beautiful scenery, there are also more than 15,000 oak barrels here, some of which are more than a century old.

 At the end of the day, you can always end your visit on a high note at Vinum, an excellent restaurant and wine bar waiting to be (re)discovered!